inevitablesale/hubspot-job-scraper/README.md

 Visit `http://localhost:8000` and click **Start Crawl** to trigger the spider.
 The control room streams the live log with color-coded warnings/errors, surfaces run metadata (run id, start time, last event), and keeps a running line count while `/status` reports whether the crawl is active.

 > Render note: the crawler does not bind a port; deploy it as a Background Worker (or use the FastAPI server/uvicorn command above if you need a Web Service).

+### Visual control room

+The browser UI is powered by [ECharts](https://echarts.apache.org/) for a highly visual, interactive pulse of the crawl.
+Every streamed log line updates a glowing line/area chart alongside the color-coded console, so you can see throughput and status pills respond in real time as the spider runs.